Paulo Cézar Caju

-Paulo Cézar Lima (born 16 June 1949), commonly known as Caju, is a Brazilian former professional footballer who played as an attacking midfielder.
-During his career, he played for various clubs in Brazil, most notably Botafogo, and for Marseille in France.
-At international level, he was capped 57 times by the Brazil national team in the 1960s and 1970s, scoring 10 goals.
+Paulo Cézar Lima (born 16 June 1949), known as Caju, is a Brazilian former professional footballer who played as an attacking midfielder.
+During his career, he played for clubs in Brazil, including Botafogo, and for Marseille in France.
+At international level, he earned 57 caps by the Brazil national team in the 1960s and 1970s, scoring 10 goals.

 Career

 Caju spent his early years in Honduras, where his father Marinho Rodrigues managed Club Deportivo Olimpia during the early 1960s.
 In the mid-1960s Marinho took over as manager in Colombian club Junior de Barranquilla, where Caju debuted as a professional, at age 16, playing alongside Brazilian internationals Dida and Escurinho.

 In 1967 he moved to Botafogo de Futebol e Regatas, making his debut at age 17.
-He won the Campeonato Carioca (championship of the state of Rio de Janeiro) several times and many more trophies which led him to become one of Botafogo de Futebol e Regatas' all-time greatest and most honoured players.
+He won the Campeonato Carioca (championship of the state of Rio de Janeiro) multiple times and many more trophies which led him to become a highly honored and celebrated player in Botafogo de Futebol e Regatas's history.

-Caju was most widely known as a member of the Brazilian national team in the World Cup in 1970 and in 1974.
-With the Brazilian national team he collected 57 caps and 10 goals.
+Caju was best known as a member of the Brazil national team in the World Cup in 1970 and in 1974.
+With the Brazil national team he collected 57 caps and 10 goals.

 Caju featured in the Brazilian Bola de Ouro team of the season in Brazil in the seasons 1970, 1972, 1976, 1977.